sylvathle/LunarDome/README.md

 ```

 This file used the Icrudose.csv and ICRPdose.csv files to generate the figures.
-Other input are used like EDE\_matthiae.csv to compare the results from other studies.
+Other input are used like EDE\_matthiae.csv to compare the results from other studies or information on the organ mass, weighting tissue factors, total fluxes of the particles are also used.

 The analysis related to fluxes can be run with: